ICW World Heavyweight Championship (Scotland)

 The ICW World Heavyweight Championship is a professional wrestling world heavyweight championship owned by Scotland's Insane Championship Wrestling promotion.
-The title was first established as the ICW National Heavyweight Championship at ICW's debut show on October 15, 2006, with Drew Galloway becoming the inaugural champion.
-On February 7, 2015, the title was officially renamed the ICW World Heavyweight Championship after Galloway successfully defended the title in a match against Matt Hardy for the Family Wrestling Entertainment promotion in New York.
-The championship has been defended in the United Kingdom, Ireland, the United States, Australia, Denmark, Italy and Germany.
-In addition to these international title matches, defenses can be seen televised in over 30 countries via Fight Network as well as an international presence on iPPV.
+The title was first established as the ICW National Heavyweight Championship at ICW's debut show on 15 October 2006, with Drew Galloway becoming the inaugural champion.
+On 7 February 2015, the title was officially renamed the ICW World Heavyweight Championship after Galloway successfully defended the title in a match against Matt Hardy for the Family Wrestling Entertainment promotion in New York.
+The championship has been defended in the United Kingdom, Ireland, the United States, Australia, Denmark, Italy, Germany, Spain, Sweden and Canada.
+In addition to these international title matches, defenses televised in 38 countries via Fight Network as well as an international presence on iPPV.

-Overall, there have been twenty-six reigns shared among nineteen wrestlers, with three vacancies.
+Overall, there have been twenty-seven reigns shared among twenty wrestlers, with three vacancies.
 The championship was vacant for 74 days as ICW had to strip Noam Dar of the title on 7 September 2021 due to COVID-19 restrictions.

 The championship was featured prominently in both the Insane Fight Club documentaries produced by the BBC.